 5.3.
 Mail fraud

 Mail fraud is a crime under federal law.
-A person can be charged with mail fraud if the authorities believe he used a United States post office, or even a private mail carrier, to send or receive any materials related to a scheme to commit fraud.14
+You can be charged with mail fraud if the authorities believe you used a United States post office, or even a private mail carrier, to send or receive any materials related to a scheme to commit fraud.14

-A prosecutor must prove three elements in order to successfully convict a defendant of mail fraud.
+A prosecutor must prove three elements in order to successfully convict you of mail fraud.
 These are:

-- the defendant created a scheme to commit fraud;
+- you created a scheme to commit fraud;

-- the defendant used the mail to further that scheme; and
+- you used the mail to further that scheme; and

-- the defendant intended to commit actual fraud or constructive fraud.15
+- you intended to commit actual fraud or constructive fraud.15

 For the purposes of the federal crime of mail fraud, fraud means the knowing or reckless misrepresentation of a material fact in order to deprive someone else of something valuable.16 In other words, fraud is lying to someone in order to get them to give up something they value (usually money).

-A party guilty of mail fraud is charged with a felony.
+Mail fraud is a felony.
 The offense is punishable by a:

 - substantial fine; and/or,